-Upon completion of a successful trial period, an offer of acceptance will be made to prospective families by our Director of Admissions.
+Upon completion of a successful application process an offer of acceptance will be made to prospective families by our Director of Admissions.
 At this time, families will receive the following in order to finalize enrollment with HMS:

 - 1. Registration form - 2.
 Enrollment & Tuition Agreement - 3.
-Required annual forms (Immunization Forms, Parent Handbook Acknowledgement, Emergency Preparedness Plan Acknowledgement, COVID 19 Acknowledgement of Risk, etc.) - 4.
+Required annual forms (Immunization Forms, Family Handbook Acknowledgement, Emergency Preparedness Plan Acknowledgement, etc.) - 4.
 Other relevant student information (i.e. transfer of student records, student information form, immunization form to be completed by parents/guardians, etc.)